camillefrayssinhes/thepandassurfers.github.io/index.md

 {% include daily_quotes_related_Apple_stock.html %}

 We can conjoin this information with further analyses regarding the correlation between the number of quotations related to Apple and the liquidity traded for the Apple stock.
 We apply <a href="https://en.wikipedia.org/wiki/Pearson_correlation_coefficient">Pearson correlation </a> to identify if the correlation is statistically significant.
 The Pearson correlation coefficient is approximately 0.3 and the p-value is very small (p < 0.05).
-Even though the correlation is not very high, it is still non-negligible.
+Hence, there is a non-negligible positive correlation.
 In order to go deeper, we can divide the quotations into different categories according to the sentiments expressed (e.g. positive and negative).
 We would expect to see a stronger correlation coefficient between the number of positive quotations related to Apple and the liquidity traded for the Apple stock, and conversely a weaker correlation coefficient between the number of negative quotations related to Apple and the liquidity traded.